-If subcritical flow exists in a channel of mild slope and this channel meets with a channel of steep slope in which the normal depth is super critical then there will be change of surface level between the two.
+If subcritical flow exists in a channel of mild slope and this channel meets with a channel of a steep slope in which the flow is supercritical, then there will be the change of surface level between the two.
 In this situation the water surface level changes gradually between the two.
 The flow in the joining region is known as gradually varied flow.
-And if the situation is reversed that is upstream slope is steep with a supercritical flow and downstream with a sub critical flow, then there must occur a hydraulic jump to join the two.
+And if the situation is reversed that is upstream slope is steep with a supercritical flow and downstream with a subcritical flow, then there must occur a hydraulic jump to join the two.
 There may occur a short length of gradually varied flow between the channel junction and the jump.
-The above situations are shown in the figure 5.9.
+The above situations are shown in figure 5.10.

-Figure 5.9: Examples of Subcritical & Supercritical Flow
+Figure 5.10: Examples of Subcritical & Supercritical Flow